 You can easily find out about how much house you can afford by using our calculator, How Much House Can I Buy.
-If you are seriously shopping for a home, however, you should call us to get a firm idea of the best home loan for you as well as our free pre-approval letter.
+If you are seriously shopping for a home, however, you should call us to get a firm idea of the best type of home loan for you as well as our free pre-approval letter.

 What Goes into Determining If I Can Afford a House?